 Explained: Faiz’s ‘Hum Dekhenge’ And The Power of Eternal Truth

-(This podcast has been published from The Quint’s archives to mark Faiz Ahmad Faiz’s birth anniversary on 13 February.)
+(This podcast has been republished from The Quint’s archives to mark Faiz Ahmad Faiz’s birth anniversary on 13 February.
+It was originally published on 12 February 2020.)

 Faiz’s iconic poem ‘Hum Dekhenge’ has always been borrowed by protesting voices across the globe.
 The poem calls out the oppressors of every age, ideology and society.